malteafg/Highway/README.md

 - Input
   - Input events √
   - Feedback case class √
-  - BSF through UI components then input to game for mouse clicks?
 - Camera
   - Acceleration and deceleration
   - Smooth scrolling
+- Optimization
+  - BSF through UI components then input to game for mouse clicks?
+  - Terrain shader only calculate lines if line is in triangle